abudnik/planham/README.md

 *--*--*--*
 ```

-The further step is to recursively search through all planar faces in the order obtained in the previous step, i.e. first considered face 1, then adjacent faces 2 and 3, etc. At each step of the algorithm current face can be either chosen for merging with previous chosen faces or not.
-If face is chosen, then it is labeled with its own order number, otherwise its labeled with a dash '-'.
-If a face is not yet considered by the algotihm, then this face is not labeled.
-Let's assume that faces 1 and 2 are chosen, face 3 is not chosen and all remaining faces are not yet been considered by the algorithm, then we obtain following graph diagram:
+The further step is to recursively search through all planar faces in the order obtained in the previous step, i.e. first considered face 1, then adjacent faces 2 and 3, etc. At each step of the algorithm current face can be either chosen for merging with previously chosen faces or not.
+If a face is chosen, then it is labeled with its own order number, otherwise it is labeled with a dash '-'.
+If a face is not yet considered by the algorithm, then this face is not labeled.
+Let's assume that faces 1 and 2 are chosen, face 3 is not chosen and all remaining faces are not yet been considered by the algorithm, then we obtain the following graph diagram:

 ```
 *--*--*--*